What does an Academic Tutor do?

 Some tutors are expected to assist students with other aspects of learning in addition to content-specific guidance.
 One aspect could be to teach students time management techniques.
 Another is dealing with the difficulties of taking tests.
 Introducing effective test-taking strategies is one way tutors can help.
 Helping students anticipate test questions ahead of time or teaching them to breathe and relax during test time are examples of these strategies.

 Academic tutors work in some settings, particularly colleges and universities, in exchange for college credit.
 They are usually required to tutor students for a certain number of hours each week in this situation.
-Academic tutors may be evaluated on a regular basis university staff or through written evaluation forms completed students in some cases.
+Academic tutors may be evaluated on a regular basis by university staff or through written evaluation forms completed by students in some cases.